bluerose73/midi-to-array/README.md

 R R C3 R G#2 R G#2 R G2 R G2 R ...
 ```

+If ``--format integer`` is set, pitches are represented by integers, where 60 stands for C4.
+If ``--no-rest`` is set, rests are removed by prolonging the previous note.

 Line 2: duration array.
 The numbers are lengths relative to a whole note.

 ```